The World's Largest Modern & Contemporary Prints & Editions Platform

 Halcyon 2 by Bridget RileyImage © Christie's / Halcyon 2 © Bridget Riley 1972

-Halcyon 2 (1972) is characteristic of British ‘Op’ Artist Bridget Riley’s first interventions into the optically rich and tantalisingly bold sphere of colour.
+Halcyon 2 (1972) is characteristic of Riley’s first interventions into the optically rich and tantalisingly bold sphere of colour.
 Product of her stepping outside of a previously monochromatic world, the painting is characteristic of an important phase in Riley’s career.
-Going above and beyond its sale estimate in October 2021, this fact was apparently clear to Halcyon 2’s latest owner, who snapped up for the princely sum of £2.6 million at Christie’s in London.
-Previously the property of Galerie Beyeler in Basel, Switzerland, the work is testament to its creator’s close attention to graphic detail.
+Exceeding its presale estimate in October 2021, this works sold for £2.6 million at Christie’s.
+Previously the property of Galerie Beyeler in Basel, Switzerland, the work is testament to Riley's close attention to graphic detail.

 £2.3M for Gaillard